'Canada-style' convoy against COVID rules heads to Paris | DW | 11.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Thousands of people from around France are traveling to Paris in convoys to protest COVID-19 restrictions.
+Thousands of people from around France are traveling to Paris in convoys to protest pandemic restrictions.
 Police have been told to deal "firmly" with anyone blocking roads.

 Those taking part have traveled from around the country in cars, campervans and trucks and have been largely inspired by the convoys that have brought Ottawa to a halt.